-Moving from faculty to professional staff
+Moving from faculty to monthly paid professional staff

-|Faculty appointment||Length of service as faculty||Amount of annual leave granted to professional staff position|
+|Faculty appointment||Length of service as faculty||Amount of sick time off granted to professional staff position|

-|8 or more years||480 hours, less any sick leave taken in the previous 12 months|
+|Full-time (12-month appointment)||8 or more years||480 hours, less any sick time off taken in the previous 12 months|

-|8 or more years||A prorated amount based on percentage of FTE, less any sick leave taken in the previous 12 months|
+|8 or more years||A prorated amount based on percentage of FTE, less any sick time off taken in the previous 12 months|

 |Less than 8 years||A prorated amount as determined by Human Resources|

-If you move from a staff position to a faculty, student, or hourly position, your sick leave balance does not transfer with you, nor are you paid for those lost sick leave hours.
-However, if you later return to a leave-eligible position, your sick leave balance may be reinstated.
+If you move from a staff position to a faculty position, your sick time off balance does not transfer with you, nor are you paid for those lost sick time off hours.
+However, if you later return to a nontemporary classified non-union, contract covered staff, and professional staff position, your sick time off balance may be reinstated.

 Leaving UW employment

-Leave accrual in your final month
+Time off accrual in your final month

 Transfers to another state agency